-Aftercrop is the second crop the same year, grown between two main crops.
+Catch crop is a fast-growing crop grown between two plantings of a main crop.
 It is predominately used to make green manure.
-Planting aftercrop is very important as it enhances soil fertility by providing nitrogen and other minerals.
+Planting catch crop is very important as it enhances soil fertility by providing nitrogen and other minerals.

-- Winter after-crop – planted in autumn after harvesting the maincrop; harvested in spring the following year.
+- Winter catch crop - planted in autumn after harvesting the main crop; harvested in spring the following year.
 Winter aftercrop includes: canola, rye, etc.

-- Stubble crop - planted in the second half of summer, just after harvesting the early maincrop; harvested in autumn.
-Stubble crop includes: stubble turnip, field peas and yellow mustard seed.
+- Stubble crop - planted in the second half of summer, just after harvesting the early main crop; harvested in autumn.
+Stubble crop includes: stubble turnip, field peas and yellow mustard.

 - Intercrop - lanted in spring with the main crop – it remains in the soil until autumn of the same year, e.g. sardella sown with rye.